DonSagiv/GridStackNET/README.md

 # Changelog

+## Version 0.0.0.5

+- Bug Fix: Grid border's child grid settings not updated when added to grid stack.

 ## Version 0.0.0.4

 - Bug Fix: infinite loop, errors when adding grid items that have a larger column span than the number of columns.